Advance-fee scam: Countermeasures

 In recent years, efforts have been made by governments, internet companies, and individuals to combat scammers involved in advance-fee fraud and 419 scams.
 In 2004, the Nigerian government formed the Economic and Financial Crimes Commission (EFCC) to combat economic and financial crimes, such as advanced-fee fraud.
 In 2009, Nigeria's EFCC announced that they had adopted smart technology developed by Microsoft to track down fraudulent emails.
 They hoped to have the service, dubbed "Eagle Claw", running at full capacity to warn a quarter of a million potential victims.

 Some individuals participate in a practice known as scam baiting, in which they pose as potential targets and engage the scammers in lengthy dialogue so as to waste the scammer's time and decrease the time they have available for actual victims.
 Likewise, the website Artists Against 419, set up by volunteers, offers a public database with information on scam websites.
 They work closely together with APWG to share their data with financial institutions and cybersecurity companies.

 Common elements

 Irreversible money transfers

 A central element of advance-fee fraud is that the transaction from the victim to the scammer must be untraceable and irreversible.
 Otherwise, the victim, once they become aware of the scam, could successfully retrieve their money and alert officials who could track the accounts used by the scammer.

-Wire transfers via Western Union and MoneyGram are ideal for this purpose.
+Cryptocurrencies or wire transfers via Western Union and MoneyGram are ideal for this purpose.
 International wire transfers cannot be cancelled or reversed, and the person receiving the money cannot be tracked.
 Other non-cancellable forms of payment include postal money orders and cashier's cheques, but wire transfer via Western Union or MoneyGram is more common.